jnh277/data_to_mpc/README.md

 Following only these instructions will get you there but keep your phone handy to read this page.

 ## Install prerequisites
-Remove the Nvidia proprietary driver iit is already installed.
+Remove the Nvidia proprietary driver if it is already installed.
 Install Python < 3.9.0 by any means.
 Check that `gcc` is installed with `gcc --version`.
 If not, probably just install all of `build-essentials` by way of `sudo apt-get install build-essentials`.
 Also, to make sure the kernel headers are there, there is no harm in running `sudo apt-get install linux-headers-$(uname -r)`.

 ## Install CUDA toolkit via runfile
 To install CUDA using the runfile method first download the runfile after selecting a version from [this page](https://developer.nvidia.com/cuda-toolkit-archive) (the runfile is the same for all Linux distros).
 This command gets 11.1.0: